Fraud Protection Tips

 Protect Personal and Financial Information:

-- Review monthly bank and credit card statements closely and contact the bank immediately if any unknown transactions occur; better yet, if online or mobile banking is available for deposit and credit card accounts, make a habit of reviewing every few days to ensure immediate actions can be taken.
+- Review your bank and credit card statements closely and frequently.
+Contact the bank immediately if any unknown transactions occur; better yet, if online or mobile banking is available for deposit and credit card accounts, make a habit of reviewing every few days to ensure immediate actions can be taken.
 The Callaway Bank provides both online banking and mobile apps.

 - Safeguard credit cards, social security numbers, and other personal information:

 - Leave Social Security cards and unnecessary debit or credit cards in a secure location.
-Only carry them with you when you will be using them and promptly put them back in the secure location once you no longer need them.
+Only carry them with you when you will be using them.

 - Do not provide personal information or log onto critically sensitive accounts (email, online banking, etc.) via public computers, like a hotel or library kiosk, or while using public WiFi.